Azure-Samples/sample-mdw-serverless/README.md

 3. Edit ```deploy/bicep/param.json``` file and provide your values, they should be self explained.

     > Note: The ```suffix``` will be used to create the synapse and the storage instances with a unique namespace in Azure.
 If the suffix is already in use, please choose another one.

+    > Another Note: The default setup is for publicly open solution.
+This is the reason start and stop IPs allow for any IP address access to Synapse.

 4. Open a command line, go to  'sample-mdw-serverless/deploy/bicep' and run ```az deployment group create --resource-group <your rg name> --template-file main.bicep --parameters @param.json``` on the 'bicep' folder.
 This operation may take a few minutes to complete.